CoconutJJ/arduino/README.md

 This repository is dedicated to learning about Arduino and the ATmega328p microcontroller.

+**Important:** This respository does not use the Arduino abstraction layer built on top the AVR libc.
+So there are no methods like `digitalWrite()`, `setup()` or `loop()`.
+If you wish to work on top of the Arduino abstraction layer, this tutorial is not neccessary, just download the Arduino IDE and hit upload.

 ## Getting Started: Installing the development toolchain

 There are several ways to obtain the Arduino developement toolchain.
 The easiest